adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 Point at any row and that recipe is described in full in a panel beside the
 window: the runes untruncated, the character level it requires (the highest level requirement among its runes), which bases it can go in, and its stats.
-It is laid out like the description on an item - centred text inside a border drawn to fit it - and long lines are wrapped rather than cut.
 The arrow keys move the selection, which the panel follows when the mouse is elsewhere.

 The stats are read from the same tables and string files the game itself uses to describe an item, so the wording matches what you would see on the finished